 - people with disabilities and/or rare disorders, and/or populations which have been underserved or underrepresented in clinical research (e.g., African Americans, Native Americans, Latinos, rural populations or populations with low socioeconomic status)

-• Proposals must be submitted by Duke regular rank faculty and comply with the Duke University Policy on PI Status in the Duke Faculty Handbook.
-Researchers holding an adjunct appointment are not eligible. • Non-Duke faculty may be named as co-investigators with appropriate justification for the collaboration. • More than one proposal may be submitted per faculty member acting as PI, but the faculty member is only eligible to receive one award as PI during a given funding cycle.
+II.
+Eligibility • Proposals must be submitted by Duke investigators with PI status per Duke’s written policy.
+Investigators holding an adjunct appointment are not eligible. • Non-Duke faculty may be named as co-investigators with appropriate justification for the collaboration. • More than one proposal may be submitted per faculty member acting as PI, but the faculty member is only eligible to receive one award as PI from this funding mechanism during a given funding cycle. • Applicants are required to submit a mandatory letter of intent (LOI). • Upon conclusion of LOI review, selected applicants will be invited to submit a Full Proposal.
+All investigators invited to submit a full proposal are required to attend a consultation meeting with the Special Populations team and CERI (if applicable).